wikitopian/euler/README.md

 previously confirmed primes to test against the next candidate and not bothering to test against primes higher than the square root of the number for fancy math reasons.

+8.

+I had misread the challenge, thinking that I need to find the 13th highest four digit combination.
+After failing the challenge, re-reading it, and identifying the error, I was relieved that I'm in the habit of not hardcoding the arguments like the others in the forum are doing.
+I changed the chunkSize parameter from 4 to 13, grabbed the first rather than 13th result, and was good to go.